kaz-yos/eval-in-repl/README.md

 - eval-in-repl-shell.el (depends on essh.el)
  - Support for shell via essh.el

+- eval-in-repl-sml.el (depends on sml-mode.el and ess.el)
+ - Support for SML via sml-mode.el

 It is available on the MELPA repository.
 You can do the following, then choose and install eval-in-repl.